NYSYBC FIELD TRIPS & OTHER EVENTS

-ALL YOUNG BIRDERS UNDER AGE 12 must be transported and accompanied throughout the trip by a parent.
+ALL YOUNG BIRDERS UNDER AGE 12 must be transported and accompanied by a parent at all times.

 Non-members may attend one NYSYBC field trip (and their parents may attend with them if they wish) but must become NYSYBC Youth Members before attending any subsequent field trips.
 Exception: Out of state residents between the ages of 10 and 19 who visit the state occasionally may attend two field trips per year as non-members.

 Some of our events involve special arrangements and/or additional cost to NYSYBC.
 Participation in these special trips is usually limited to NYSYBC members only.